cardano-foundation/CIPs/CPS-????/README.md

 ### Non-deterministic access to state

 A user who interacts with an application’s state stored in the datum of a UTXO may well be happy to interact with the “current state” whatever that is.
-An intent of this kind must specify the address of the UTXO it is spending, but not its content, and similarly not specify the state of the output it creates.
+An intent of this kind must specify the address of the UTXO it is spending, but not its datum[^datum-hashes], and similarly not specify the datum of the output it creates.

+[^datum-hashes]: Recall that if an output is locked with a script and provides a datum _hash_, then the spending transaction is responsible for providing the pre-image of the datum hash.
+If the datum on the output is inline, then you already don't need to specify it when you spend the output.

 Trickier cases will be cases where the intent wants to put some constraints on the state, rather than being totally agnostic.